HL7/smart-app-launch/input/pages/brands.md

 {:.grid}

-#### Explanation Of The Relationship Between Brands, Portals, And Endpoints
+#### Understanding Relationships Among Brands, Portals, and Endpoints

 Commonly, a single Brand is typically associated with a single patient Portal that offers a single FHIR Endpoint.
 But all of the following cases are supported by this conceptual model: